lukaspfisterch/dbl-paper/proofs/04_observational_noninterference.md

 ## Theorem

-Observational data cannot affect normative decisions as long as governance consumes only I_L and normativity is represented only by DECISION events in V.
+Observational data cannot affect normative decisions when DECISION is produced before execution and governance consumes only I_L, with normativity represented only by DECISION events in V.

 ## Assumptions Used

 - A2 (DECISION primacy)
 - A3 (Authoritative inputs)
 - A4 (Deterministic governance)
+- A5 (Pre-execution decision)

 ## Proof Sketch